Temperance Flowerdew: Third marriage

-Her mother's death

-Her mother Martha died on 4 February 1625/26 and was buried 5 February at Scottow.
-In her will, dated 3 February 1625/6 and proven 4 December 1626, she leaves ‘my daughter Temperance Yeardley alias Flowerdew my seal ring of gold’.

-Witness to John Rolfe's will

-In 1622, Temperance Yeardley witnessed the will of John Rolfe, a fellow native of Norfolk.
-The other witnesses were Richard Buck (also from Norfolk) John Cartwright, Robert Davie, and John Milwards.

 Flowerdew Hundred

 In 1619, her husband George Yeardley patented 1000 acre of land on Mulberry Island.
 He owned another private plantation upriver on the south side of the James River opposite Tanks Weyanoke, named Flowerdew Hundred.
 However, the land appears to have been in use by Stanley Flowerdew, Yeardley's brother-in-law, before it was patented by Yeardley.
 Although George Yeardley acquired the thousand acres that he named Flowerdew Hundred in 1619, it seems very likely that some settlement had begun there before that date, for his brother-in-law Stanley Flowerdew took a shipment of tobacco to England in the same year, probably grown on the same property.
 With a population of about thirty, Flowerdew Hundred Plantation was economically successful with thousands of pounds of tobacco produced along with corn, fish and livestock.
 In 1621 Yeardley paid 120 pounds (possibly a hogshead of tobacco) to build the first windmill in British America.
 The windmill was an English post design and was transferred by deed in the property's 1624 sale to Abraham Piersey, a Cape Merchant of the London Company.
 The plantation survived the 1622 onslaught of Powhatan Indians, losing only six people. so the plantation may have been associated with the Flowerdew name before Yeardley's patent.
 Note that Yeardley named his Mulberry Island plantation "Stanley Hundred".

 In 1624, Yeardley sold Flowerdew Hundred to Abraham Piersey, and the deed from that sale is said to be the oldest in America.